Benzathine benzylpenicillin tetrahydrate

 Consumer Medicine Information

 All medicines have risks and benefits.
-Your doctor has weighed the risk of you using this medicine
+Your doctor has weighed the risks of you receiving

-Bicillin L-A against the benefits he/she expects it will have for you.
-If you have
+Bicillin L-A against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any questions about receiving this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What Bicillin L-A is used for

 Bicillin L-A is used to treat infections in different parts of the body caused by

 fever.
 Bicillin L-A will not work against infections caused by viruses such as colds

 Bicillin belongs to the group of penicillin antibiotics.
 It works by killing bacteria

 because it is long-acting.
 It is supplied in a syringe for once-only use.

 Your doctor may have prescribed Bicillin L-A for another purpose.

 This medicine is available only with a doctor's prescription.